top of page

 Listed by their ages, the tribes of Jacob's sons are Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph, and Benjamin.

-Whose eyes were put out by the invading army of Nebuchadnezzar?
+5. Whose eyes did the invading army of Nebuchadnezzar put out?

 a.
 Paul.